-Table 5-8 identifies financial tools or resources that the District could potentially use to help fund mitigation activities.
-FILL OUT TABLE - MUCH WILL NOT APPLY TO YOU.
-FILL OUT WHAT DOES.
-TRY TO FILL OUT THE LAST COLUMN AS YOU ARE ABLE.
-MAKE SURE TO FILL OUT THE LAST CELL.
+Table 5-9 identifies financial tools or resources that the District could potentially use to help fund mitigation activities.

-Table 5-8 RD 349's Fiscal Mitigation Capabilities
+Table 5-9 RD 349's Fiscal Mitigation Capabilities

 Funding Resource Access/ Eligibility (Y/N) Has the funding resource been used in past and for what type of activities?
 Could the resource be used to fund future mitigation actions?

-Capital improvements project funding

-Authority to levy taxes for specific purposes

-Fees for water, sewer, gas, or electric services

-Impact fees for new development

-Storm water utility fee

-Incur debt through general obligation bonds and/or special tax bonds

-Incur debt through private activities

-Community Development Block Grant

-Other federal funding programs

-State funding programs

-Other

-How can these capabilities be e expanded and l improved to reduce risk?

-PROVIDE SPECIFIC DETAILS OF AREAS FOR IN AND HOW/WHY IT WILL HELP THE DISTRICT MPROVEME!
-NT OF THESE TYPES OF CAPABILITIES
+Capital improvements project funding Y RD 349's annual assessment includes funding for future anticipated capital projects Authority to levy taxes for specific purposes Y RD 349 calls assessments based on the budgetary needs of the District Fees for water, sewer, gas, or electric services N Not within this jurisdiction's authority Impact fees for new development N Not within this jurisdiction's authority Storm water utility fee N Not within this jurisdiction's authority Incur debt through general obligation bonds and/or special tax bonds Y RD 349 has the ability to levy special assessments and also obtain warrants to perform unanticipated repairs Incur debt through private activities N Not within this jurisdiction's authority Community Development Block Grant N Not within this jurisdiction's authority Other federal funding programs Y The District is preparing a Letter of Intent to become eligible for the Corps of Engineers PL84-99 program State funding programs Y The District participates in the Delta Levees Subventions program that provides a 75/25 state to local cost share.
+Other How can these capabilities be expanded and l improved to reduce risk?